Biography and Traditions of the Prophet Muhammad

 The Traditions: the genesis of hadith literature; shifts towards preserving the oral tradition of Islam; the concept of prophetic sunna and its legal import; Hadith as a source of law, ethics, knowledge and narrative; genres of hadith literature; issues of authenticity; the sciences of the Hadith; the origins of the isnad and its conceptual impact upon textual criticism, historical vision and writing; the emergence of biographical literature; the relationships between the Qur’an, hadith and biographical writing; Muslim and non-Muslim scholarly approaches to hadith literature.
 Reading of selected hadiths.

-Introduction to Islam may touch briefly on the Life of the Prophet but this course will be a more extensive and in-depth study.
-The hadith element may overlap with some material in the Qur’an and Hadith course for the BA Arabic and Islamic Studies, but this new course is all in English and does not require any Arabic.
+Introduction to Islam may touch briefly on the Life of the Prophet but this module will be a more extensive and in-depth study.
+The hadith element may overlap with some material in the Qur’an and Hadith module for the BA Arabic and Islamic Studies, but this new module is all in English and does not require any Arabic.

-This course is core for Year 2 of BA Islamic Studies
+This module is core for Year 2 of BA Islamic Studies

 - Image of the Prophet Muhammad in the West Jabal.
 M. Buaben (Islamic Foundation, UK, 1996)